slowernews/wisdom-tldr/chapters/chapter_3_action.md

 HOWEVER, have a [plan](#on-planning-and-decision-making).
 Any plan will do.

+> *'A good plan, violently executed now, is better than a perfect plan next week.' -- General George Patton*

 > *'No one ever wrote a plan to be fat lazy or stupid.
 That’s what happens when you don’t have a plan.' – Larry Winget*

-> *'If you are unsure of a course of action, do not attempt it.
-Your doubts and hesitations will infect your execution.'*

 > *'Once you step into a fight that is not of your own choosing, you lose all initiative.'*